Insta-Smart/InstaSmart/README.md

 ## About
 InstaSmart is a Flutter app to easily plan and beautify your Instgram feed.
-More details can be found at [here](https://docs.google.com/document/d/1zLvbWGw6q75HyQKes5T7n6x1hmygoy8gyzssS_MPyGE/edit?usp=sharing).
+More details can be found [here](https://docs.google.com/document/d/1zLvbWGw6q75HyQKes5T7n6x1hmygoy8gyzssS_MPyGE/edit?usp=sharing).

 ## Built With